Two games, four teams, 40 players. Choose wisely, and you could turn $10 into more than $400.

 In the penultimate round of the NFL Playoffs, Splash is guaranteeing well over two grand in prizes to the top 50 finishers in our NFL $2.7K Championship Sunday Fantasy Tiers contest, open now until 3 p.m.
 Eastern this Sunday.
 The instructions are simple: pick one player from each of the four tiers, watch them accumulate massive amounts of yardage with some touchdowns on top, and count your compensation happily.
 Alternatively, you can pick one player from each of the four tiers, watch them fumble and flop, and stare longingly at your television, begging for even the tiniest glimmer of hope that you and your Vizio know will never come.

 But we don’t want that future for you.
 We know you were destined for something better.
 You know it, too.
 That’s why you’re here.
-You know there is no shame in asking for a little bit of help.
+You know, there is no shame in asking for a little bit of help.
 Every Rocky needs his Mickey Goldmill.

-I have pinpointed one player from each tier as the best value picks available.
+I have pinpointed one player from each tier as the best value pick available.
 What does that mean?
 It means that I’m not going for the obvious guys.
 If someone is in the top three in projected points for their tier, I’m not including them.
 And in staying true to the game, I will not pick more than two players from any one team.

 I’m looking only for the players flying under the radar who could break out in a way that most other entries might not see coming.
 Assuming those types of picks hit, they could be the difference in bringing home the bacon.